-In addition to funded research projects, the Supply Chain Transportation and Logistics Center takes on pro bono research for community organizations.
-These nonprofit partners have a research question but lack resources to address the question.
+In addition to funded research projects, the Supply Chain Transportation & Logistics Center takes on pro bono research for community organizations.
+These nonprofit partners have a research problem but lack resources to address the question.
 SCTL Center students take on projects in an educational context and develop professional skills and apply newly learned methods for mutual benefit.
 Three recent pro bono projects are described below.

 If you are interested in partnering with the Center, please contact firstname.lastname@example.org.

-Vashon Fresh, a pilot program launched on June 15, 2017 by the Vashon Island Grower's Association, is an online marketplace for islanders to purchase sustainably grown foods from local farmers.
+A pilot program launched on June 15, 2017 by the Vashon Island Grower's Association, Vashon Fresh is an online marketplace for islanders to purchase sustainably grown foods from local farmers.
 The goal of the project is to show that online ordering can benefit both residents and farmers by increasing access to a wide variety of farm fresh foods while providing farmers flexibility in inventory and pricing.
 Vashon Fresh is funded by the King Conservation District’s Regional Food Systems Grant program with additional support from the SCTL Center and King County’s Local Food Initiative.

 The Seattle Public Schools (SPS) Transportation Department works with community and professional partners to provide safe, efficient, equitable and reliable service in support of the district's educational mission.
 SPS operates more than 342 bus routes for over 18,000 students.
 In Spring 2016, graduate students in CEE 587: Global Trade, Transportation, and Logistics Management analyzed existing SPS bus routes and identified opportunities for improvements to reduce service miles, CO2 emissions, ride time, and number of routes.